brianchuchua/technical-reading-notes/books/fundamentals/clean-code.md

 * In some cases, he found the only usages of functions were his new unit tests, so he deleted those functions.
 * He ends with a conclusion similar to the prior two chapters.

+## Chapter 17 - Smells and Heuristics

+* Robert Martin pulls from Martin Fowler's _Refactoring_ book, and his own refactoring experiences, several code smells and heuristics.

+### Comments

+* C1: Inappropriate Information - Keep change histories, meta data, and such out of comments
+* C2: Obsolete Comment - These become misdirections in code
+* C3: Redundant Comment - i++; // this increments i
+* C4: Poorly Written Comment - Subjective but obvious
+* C5: Commented-Out Code - An abomination.
+Delete it

+### Environment

+* E1: Build Requires More Than One Step - Should be one command
+* E2: Tests Require More Than One Step - Should be one command

+### Functions

+* F1: Too Many Arguments - Order of preference: 0, 1, 2, 3.
+* F2: Output Arguments - If you must, change the state of the object it is called on instead.
+* F3: Flag Arguments - Proof the function is doing more than one thing.
+* F4: Dead Function - If it's not called, delete it.

+### General

+* G1: Multiple Languages in One Source File
+* G2: Obvious Behavior Is Unimplemented - Principle of Least Surprise
+* G3: Incorrect Behavior at the Boundaries - Write tests for all boundaries.
+* G4: Overridden Safeties - Don't turn off warnings or failing tests.
+See also: Chernobyl.
+* G5: Duplication - DRY - Don't Repeat Yourself.
+Once, and only once.
+One of the most important rules.
+  * Replace similar clumps of code with methods.
+  * Replace repeated switch/case if/else chains with polymorphism.
+  * Similar algorithms should be addressed with the _template method_ or the _strategy_ pattern.
+* G6: Code at Wrong Level of Abstraction
+* G7: Base Classes Depending on Their Derivatives